varunarya10/unittest2/README.txt

 ``assertMultiLineEqual`` etc) can take a *long* time to generate diffs for failure messages.
 These methods use ``prettyprint`` and ``difflib``.

+``pip install -e .`` on Python3.2 in the unittest2 source will fail unless setuptools > 0.6.24 is already installed.
+This is a combination of needing a newer setuptools (to avoid the use of execfile) and setup_requires falling back to easy_install that doesn't know how to upgrade setuptools just-in-time that prevents it being fixed in unittest2.

 CHANGELOG
 =========